tkivite/itik-solutions/README.md

 ## Overview

-This is the frontend for **ITIK Solutions**, a company specializing in providing tech solutions.
+This is the front-end for **ITIK Solutions**, a company specializing in providing tech solutions.
 The website is built with Vite, React, Tailwind CSS, and Framer Motion, delivering a fast, responsive, and visually engaging user experience.
 This project serves as a showcase of the company's details, services, mentorship opportunities, and contact information.

 ## Tech Stack